About This Dodge Charger Build

 Fitment Breakdown: Velgen VF9 on the Dodge Charger

-I stood right next to this Charger at the last meet, and the stance is perfect.
+I walked around this Charger for twenty minutes, and the fitment is spot on.
 We are looking at a 20x9.5 front and a massive 20x11 rear setup.
-This staggered configuration fills the wheel wells exactly how a muscle car should.
+This staggered configuration perfectly highlights the Charger’s muscle car DNA.

 What We Recommend for Dodge Charger Owners